Support for non-parent carers

 - Child Care Benefit which helps cover long day care, family day care, occasional day care, outside school hour care, vacation care, pre-school, and kindergarten child care

-- Child Care Rebate which covers 50 percent of out-of-pocket child-care expenses, up to a maximum amount per child per year, in addition to the Child Care Benefit
+- Child Care Rebate which covers 50% of out of pocket child care expenses, up to a maximum amount per child per year, in addition to the Child Care Benefit

 - Jobs, Education and Training Child Care Fee Assistance which can help you meet the cost of approved child care by paying some of the 'gap fee' not covered by Child Care Benefit for the hours of care you need for approved activities such as job search, work, study or training

-Our online estimator helps you decide payment options for your family.
+Our online estimator helps you identify possible payment options for your family.
 You can also see how much Family Tax Benefit, Child Care Benefit or Child Care Rebate you may be able to get.

 To help with the costs of caring for children who are orphans or unable to be cared for by their parents in certain circumstances, the Double Orphan Pension is available.

-Grandparent advisers have been introduced in selected DHS Service Centres to support grandparents with full-time caring responsibility for their grandchildren.
+Grandparent advisers have been introduced in selected areas to support grandparents with full time caring responsibility for their grandchildren.

 Payments to assist with health care